ActuallyHappening/COMP1100/documents/iteration_1/learning_cards.md

 Evidence:

 - “Yes.
 Yeah.
 I have got like a sort of plan for my degree.
 So I do know generally the prerequisites to do.
-So I was looking for them when I was searching through.” \- LB interview 1
+So I was looking for them when I was searching through.”
+[Liam Bienkowski interview 2](../../interviews/iteration_1/liam_bienkowski/liam_bienkowski_2025-08-20_2.md)

 *Another interesting question, would you ever consider doing a course without having done its pre-requisites?*